Aldeburgh, grid reference TM465564, and Saxmundham station, grid reference TM303352, are both in Suffolk.

 A circular walk of 12.9 kms, returning to Aldeburgh from Point 2, is also described in the text.
 This also draws on the directions in SWC Walk Wickham Market to Aldeburgh.

 Note that the main route is via the Butchers Arms at Knodishall, but if you do not intend to visit this pub, a more direct alternative from Point 3 to Point 4 is described in the text, which re-joins the main route just before Friston.
 This reduces the distance by 0.8 kms.
-An alternative route from Point 5 to Point 6 is included via the more convenient Old Chequers at Friston (which was closed in 2013-14) in case it re-opens.
-This increases the distance by 0.7 kms.
+An alternative route from Point 5 to Point 6 is included via the Old Chequers at Friston.
+This makes minimal difference to the walk's length, but it means a slightly earlier lunch.
 For either of these options, refer below to ‘alternative route via Sloe Lane and /or the Old Chequers’.

 You could catch a 521 bus from Knodishall or Friston, which would reduce the distance by 6.7 kms or 5 kms respectively (see below).